Domination, fibrations and splitting: Domination and fibrations

 First notice that if $t$ is non-locally modular, by assumption \ref{assump: non-orth}, it must be non-orthogonal, and hence domination equivalent, to $\mathfrak{f}$.
 If $t$ is locally modular, we can conclude by Lemma \ref{lem: min-descent-loc-mod}. \end{proof}

-Note that the previous example of a theory not satisfying assumption \ref{assump: non-orth} should still the conclusion of Lemma \ref{lem: min descent}.
+Note that the previous example of a theory not satisfying assumption \ref{assump: non-orth}, the conclusion of Lemma \ref{lem: min descent} should still hold.
 Indeed, the natural candidate to not satisfy \ref{lem: min descent} would be the generic type of the sort $F$, but it is non-orthogonal to the generic type of $I$.

 However, there are theories which do not satisfy the conclusion of Lemma \ref{lem: min descent}, the first of which was given by Hrushovski in \cite[Proposition 19]{hrushovski1993new}, using his groundbreaking constructions.
 We give a brief explanation.
 The theory in question is almost strongly minimal of Morley rank 2.
 Recall that almost strong minimality means that given a saturated model $\calU$, there is a formula $\phi$ (maybe using parameters) such that $\phi(\calU)$ is strongly minimal, and some finite set $A$ with $\calU \subset \acl(A, \phi(\calU))$.
 Note that this implies in particular that $U$-rank and Morley rank coincide.
 Hrushovski shows that in this theory, there are no strongly minimal, and hence minimal, type over $\acl^{\mathrm{eq}}(\emptyset)$.
 Taking any type $p \in S(\acl^{\mathrm{eq}}(\emptyset))$, it thus cannot have any minimal type over $\acl^{\mathrm{eq}}(\emptyset)$ in its domination-decomposition.
 Note that this property is not without interesting consequences.
-For example, its plays a crucial role in the recent proof by Baldwin, Freitag and Mutchnik \cite{baldwin2024simple} that the degree of nonminimality is unbounded in $\aleph_1$-categorical theories.
+For example, it plays a crucial role in the recent proof by Baldwin, Freitag and Mutchnik \cite{baldwin2024simple} that the degree of nonminimality is unbounded in $\aleph_1$-categorical theories.

 Back to our main interest, this is what we have obtained in the context of Proposition \ref{pro: non-orth-to-fib}: